lukemassa/clilog/README.md

 ```go
 log.SetFormat(`{{ .Level | abbrev }} {{ .Time | timef "2006/01/02 15:04:05.000" | color .Level }} {{ .Message }}`)
 ```

+This starts with the abbreviation of the level (i.e. `D` for Debug) followed by colorized millisecond precision timestamp, followed by the message.

+(Note: this is currently the default format).

 ## License